dariomasante/docs/_site/blendComparison.md

 ### map of deltas

 The map shows standard deviation and average of all deltas, aggregated regardless periods and months.
 You can see that at the boundary of the search radius of the blending algorithms there are the wider differences.
 It is difficult to track back the source of difference, because I cannot find the original code for a key function.
-FOR INTERACTIVE VERSION SEE EMAIL

 ![](blendComparison_files/figure-markdown_github/map-1.png)